 On Canvas I will organise things by week using the 'Modules' section.
 For each week there will be a 'material' page that has everything you need to read and watch for that week.
-It will contain the slides that I will use in my pre-recorded lectures, links to the corresponding recordings, occasional written notes, supplementary questions (and answers, posted later in the week) and whatever else I want you to absorb that week.
+It will contain the slides that I will use in my pre-recorded lectures, links to the corresponding recordings, occasional written notes, supplementary questions (and answers) and whatever else I want you to absorb that week.
 Note that there will be no textbook readings on Canvas, as strictly speaking the textbook is optional (see below).